runningman84/docker-cgate/README.md

 ```sh
 docker run -d -P -p 8010:8010 -p 8100:8100 -p 25:25 -p 110:110 -p 143:143 runningman84/cgate
 ```
-CommuniGate provides a lot of servies the corresponding ports can be seen in this output
+CommuniGate provides a lot of servies the corresponding ports can be seen in this output:
 ```
 cgate_1         | 19:54:55.527 2 HTTPU [0.0.0.0]:8100 listener ready for connections
 cgate_1         | 19:54:55.527 2 HTTPA [0.0.0.0]:8010 listener ready for connections